-Chlamydia is the most commonly reported bacterial sexually transmitted infection (STI) in the NWT.
+Chlamydia is a sexually transmitted bacterial infection that impacts both men and woman.
+Chlamydia is one of the most reported bacterial sexually transmitted infections (STI) in the NWT.

-Chlamydia can be passed on through vaginal or anal sex, and less commonly, oral sex.
-Chlamydia can also be passed from mother to child during childbirth.
+Chlamydia is transmitted through sexual contact including vaginal, anal or oral sex.
+Chlamydia can also be transmitted from mother to child during childbirth.